 Hours per week

 S1 S2

-5.043 Industrial Training It 0 0
+5.043 Industrial Training I† 0 0

 6.854 Electrical Engineering 0 4

-14.001 Introduction to Accounting A 1 1⁄2 0
+14.001 Introduction to Accounting A 11/2 0

 14.002 Introduction to Accounting B 0 1 1/2

 18.003 Numerical Methods/Industrial

-Experimentation 11⁄2 2
+Experimentation 11/2 2

 18.303 Methods Engineering 2 2

 18.403 Production Design and

 Technology 4 4

 18.413 Design for Industrial Engineers 2 3

 18.503 Operations Research A 3 3

 18.603 Management/Economics 4 0

 18.803 Optimization 3 0

-Two General Studies Electives 3 3
+Two General Studies Electives з 3

-24 221⁄2
+24 221/2

-$\dagger$ Report to be submitted in Week 1 of Session 1 detailing involvement and experience gained prior to Year 3.
+†Report to be submitted in Week 1 of Session 1 detailing involvement and experience gained prior to Year 3.

-Hp w

-5.044 Industrial Training II 0 0
+5.044 5.051 5.062 18.004 Industrial Training II Thesis Communications Manufacturing Management Technical Electives General Studies Elective 0 6 2 2 10 11⁄2 0 6 2 2 10 11⁄2 211⁄2 211/2

-5.051 Thesis 6 6

-5.062 Communications 2 2

-18.004 Manufacturing Management 2 2

-Technical Electives 10 10

-General Studies Elective 1 1/2 1 1/2

-211⁄2 211⁄2

-Not offere d in 1980.

 Note 1: At least 6 hours per week of Technical Electives must be taken from the Industrial Engineering Technical Elective List.
 The remaining Technical Electives may be taken from the Mechanical Engineering Technical Elective List or from Years 3 or 4 of other courses in the School or suitable subjects outside the School.
-Students with good academic records may include some graduate subjects.
+Students with good academic records may include some graduate subject.
 A counselling service is provided to assist students to choose electives.
 The selection of certain subjects or combinations of subjects may require the approval of the Head of School.

-Note 2: Only a limited number of Technical Electives are offered each year.
+Note 2: Only a limited number of Technical Electives is offered each year.
 The actual Technical Electives offered each year are decided on the basis of staff availability and student demand.
 Students are advised in September of each year which Technical Electives will be offered in the following year.

-3660 Industrial Engineering - Full-time (Old Course)
+Industrial Engineering - Full-time (Old Course)